thoughtram/blog/_posts/2015-06-13-routing-in-angular-2.md

 It's very common to have sibling outlets in a state (or component).
 In Angular 1, the UI-Router comes with a **very** powerful mechanism to support sibling states.
 Of course, such a feature is supported in the new component router too.
 At the time of writing this article, **this feature was still in development and didn't work yet**, but we can still take a look at what the APIs will look like.

 Having a component with multiple outlets is easy.
 Let's say we have a dashboard component component that needs to load a navigation component and a statistics component.
 First we would of course setup a route config to be able to navigate to the dashboard component.

 {% highlight js %}
 import { Dashboard } from './components/dashboard';

 @RouteConfig([
-  { path: '/dashboard', component: Dashboard, as 'dashboard'}
+  { path: '/dashboard', component: Dashboard, as: 'dashboard'}
 ])
 class App {